MeanSparse: Post-Training Robustness Enhancement Through Mean-Centered Feature Sparsification: Experiments

 \subsection{Activation Function}

-MeanSparse is generally appended before the activations function.
-This questions the effectiveness of MeanSparse for different activation functions.
-In this experiment, we check the performance of MeanSparse when integrating the models with different activation functions.
-The specifications of this experiment are: \begin{itemize}[leftmargin=*] \item Dataset: CIFAR-10 \cite{lmlk09} \item Architecture: ResNet-18 \cite{ddihz15} \item Optimizer: SGD (initial learning rate: 0.1, weight decay: 0.0005, momentum: 0.9) \item Number of Epochs: 200 \item Batch Size: 256 \item Learning rate scheduler: The initial learning rate of 0.1 is reduced by a factor of 10 at epoch 100 and 150. \item Best model selection: We evaluate the model at each epoch of training and select the one with the highest PGD adversarial accuracy on the test set.
+\sys is generally appended before the activations function.
+This questions the effectiveness of \sys for different activation functions.
+In this experiment, we check the performance of \sys when integrating the models with different activation functions.
+The experiment trains a ResNet-18 model~\cite{ddihz15} on the CIFAR-10 dataset~\cite{lmlk09} for 200 epochs using SGD (initial learning rate: 0.1, weight decay: 0.0005, momentum: 0.9) with a batch size of 256.
+The learning rate is reduced by a factor of 10 at epochs 100 and 150.
+Adversarial training is performed using 10-step PGD~\cite{tdlmm18} with respect to $\ell_\infty$ attacks, having a radius of $8/255$ and a step size of 0.0078.
+The best model is selected based on the highest PGD adversarial accuracy on the test set evaluated at each epoch.